 Can vesico-ureteric reflux be prevented?

 Avoiding urine infections is very important in vesico-ureteric reflux.
-You should encourage the child to:
+Parents should encourage the child to:

 - drink plenty of fluids

 - go to the toilet regularly (every three to four hours)